juergstaub/azure-stream-analytics-session-windows/README.md

 - What is the behavior with late arrival, will we always get the timeout of the last window?
 - Any plans to have overlapping session windows (hopping windows with timeouts)?

+Update:

+I have deployed now our query to Azure and see that the query is executed at maxDuration intervals, but not respecting the time of the payload.
+This would make it fairly useless for our scenario.